Hope for the Future

 Finally the last element of the interwoven solutions involves the renewable energy mix.
 This predicates the renouncement of fossil fuels, and requires that we all use what renewable energy sources are available to us, be it wind, solar, hydro-electric, or geothermal.
 To demonstrate this the filmmakers look to geothermal in Iceland or wind turbines in Denmark.
 Denmark is also an example of what needs to be done in conjunction with their quest for renewables (Copenhagen is vying for 100% renewable by 2025), and that is to use less energy.
 The city of Copenhagen helps alleviate its energy demand through the encouragement of alternative means of commuting such as cycling, walking, or using public transit.

-The film does a great job or wrapping it all together and providing actual examples of hope as they share the stories of those who are taking action to improve their communities and help contribute towards our overall sustainability.
+The film does a great job or wrapping it all together and providing actual examples of hope as they share the stories of those who are taking action to improve their communities and help contribute towards our overall sustainability and a better tomorrow.